DonsetPG/DonsetPG.github.io/blog/_posts/2019-08-06-DRL-FM-review.md

         ...
 ```

 With stable-baselines, I used their DRL algorithms implementations, and finally, as I said earlier, I used Fenics to build my test case using custom class that I hope will be re-used for other test cases.
-They use 3 main class : Channel, Obstacles and Problem :
+They use three main class: Channel, Obstacles, and Problem :

 ### Channel :

+Basically, this is the *box* you want your experiment to take place in.
+You only define it by giving the lower and upper corner of the box.

 ```python
 class Channel: